swiss-territorial-data-lab/proj-dqry/README.md

 - images: [_SWISSIMAGE Journey_](https://www.swisstopo.admin.ch/en/maps-data-online/maps-geodata-online/journey-through-time-images.html) is an annual dataset of aerial images of Switzerland.
 Only RGB images are used, from 1999 to current.
 It includes [_SWISSIMAGE 10 cm_](https://www.swisstopo.admin.ch/fr/geodata/images/ortho/swissimage10.html), _SWISSIMAGE 25 cm_ and _SWISSIMAGE 50 cm_.
 The images are downloaded from the [geo.admin.ch](https://www.geo.admin.ch/fr) servor using [XYZ](https://developers.planet.com/docs/planetschool/xyz-tiles-and-slippy-maps/)  connector.
 - ground truth: MES labels come from [swissTLM3D](https://www.swisstopo.admin.ch/fr/geodata/landscape/tlm3d.html) product.
 The file _tlm-hr-trn-topo.shp_, used for training, has been reviewed and synchronised with the 2020 _SWISSIMAGE 10 cm_ mosaic.
-- AoI: image acquisition footprint by year (AoI_[YEAR].shp) can be found [here](https://map.geo.admin.ch/?lang=fr&topic=ech&bgLayer=ch.swisstopo.pixelkarte-farbe&layers=ch.swisstopo.zeitreihen,ch.bfs.gebaeude_wohnungs_register,ch.bav.haltestellen-oev,ch.swisstopo.swisstlm3d-wanderwege,ch.astra.wanderland-sperrungen_umleitungen,ch.swisstopo.swissimage-product,ch.swisstopo.swissimage-product.metadata&layers_opacity=1,1,1,0.8,0.8,1,0.7&layers_visibility=false,false,false,false,false,true,true&layers_timestamp=18641231,,,,,2021,2021&time=2021).
-The 2020 AoI shapefile is provided in this repository.
+- AoI: image acquisition footprint by year (swissimage_footprint_[YEAR].shp) can be found [here](https://map.geo.admin.ch/?lang=fr&topic=ech&bgLayer=ch.swisstopo.pixelkarte-farbe&layers=ch.swisstopo.zeitreihen,ch.bfs.gebaeude_wohnungs_register,ch.bav.haltestellen-oev,ch.swisstopo.swisstlm3d-wanderwege,ch.astra.wanderland-sperrungen_umleitungen,ch.swisstopo.swissimage-product,ch.swisstopo.swissimage-product.metadata&layers_opacity=1,1,1,0.8,0.8,1,0.7&layers_visibility=false,false,false,false,false,true,true&layers_timestamp=18641231,,,,,2021,2021&time=2021).
+The shapefiles of _SWISSIMAGE_ acquisition footprint from 2015 to 2020 are provided in this repository.
 - DEM: the DEM of Switzerland has been processed by Lukas Martinelli and can be downloaded [here](https://github.com/lukasmartinelli/swissdem).
 - trained model: the trained model used to produce the results presented in the [documentation](https://github.com/swiss-territorial-data-lab/stdl-tech-website/tree/master/docs/PROJ-DQRY) and achieving a f1 score of 82% is available on request.